BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: BEAT: Body-Expression-Audio-Text Dataset

 \subsubsection{Design Criteria.}

-BEAT is equally divided into \textit{conversation} and \textit{self-talk} sessions, which consist of 1-min and 10-min sequences, respectively.
-The conversation is between the speaker and the instructor remotely, i.e., to ensure only the speaker's voice is recorded.
-As shown in Fig. \ref{fig:fig2}b, The speaker's gestures are divided into four categories as talking, instantaneous reactions to questions, the state of thinking (silence) and asking.
+BEAT is equally divided into \textit{conversation} and \textit{self-talk} sessions, which consist of 10-min and 1-min sequences, respectively.
+The conversation is between the speaker and the instructor remotely, \textit{i.e.}, to ensure only the speaker's voice is recorded.
+As shown in Figure \ref{fig:fig2}b, The speaker's gestures are divided into four categories talking, instantaneous reactions to questions, the state of thinking (silence) and asking.
 We timed each category's duration during the recording process.
-Topics were selected from 20 predefined topics, which cover 33\% and 67\% debate and description topics , respectively. \textit{Conversation} sessions would record the neutral conversations as well as ensure the diversity of the dataset.
-The \textit{self-talk} sessions consist of 120 1-minute self-talk recordings, where speakers answer questions about daily conversation topics, e.g., personal experiences or hobbies.
-The answers were written and proofread by three English native speakers, and the phonetic coverage was controlled to be similar to the frequently used 3000 words\cite{hornbyoxford}.
-We covered 8 emotions, \textit{neutral, anger, happiness, fear, disgust, sadness, contempt} and \textit{surprise}, in the dataset referring to \cite{livingstone2018ryerson} and the ratio of each emotion is shown in Fig. \ref{fig:fig2}c.
-Among the 120 questions, 64 of them were for neutral emotions and the remaining seven emotions had eight questions each.
+Topics were selected from 20 predefined topics, which cover 33\% and 67\% debate and description topics, respectively. \textit{Conversation} sessions would record the neutral conversations without acting to ensure the diversity of the dataset.
+The \textit{self-talk} sessions consist of 120 1-minute self-talk recordings, where speakers answer questions about daily conversation topics, \textit{e.g.}, personal experiences or hobbies.
+The answers were written and proofread by three English native speakers, and the phonetic coverage was controlled to be similar to the frequently used 3000 words \cite{hornbyoxford}.
+We covered 8 emotions, \textit{neutral, anger, happiness, fear, disgust, sadness, contempt} and \textit{surprise}, in the dataset referring to \cite{livingstone2018ryerson} and the ratio of each emotion is shown in Figure \ref{fig:fig2}c.
+Among the 120 questions, 64 were for neutral emotions, and the remaining seven had eight questions each.
 Different speakers were asked to talk about the same content with their personalized gestures.
-Details about predefined answers, pronunciation distribution are available in the supplementary materials.
+Details about predefined answers and pronunciation distribution are available in the supplementary materials.